The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

 On top of a wooden board is wooden scooping utensil and a wooden bowl filled with erythritol, and there are coconuts in the background.

 The following list contains no synthetic or processed sweeteners; only natural sweeteners which are derived from certain plants and a single sugar alcohol which have very little little side effects and have been touted by many in the keto community.
-So after deciding to stick with keto and finding what vitamins help with weight loss, consider using the following suggestions to find a favorite sugar substitute to optimize progress.
+After deciding to stick with a keto diet and identifying the vitamins that aid in weight loss, consider these suggestions to find a favorite sugar substitute that will optimize your progress.

 #1 – Erythritol

 Another sugar alcohol similar to isomalt is erythritol.
-Unlike isomalt, however, erythritol has a glycemic index of 0, a sweetness profile of up to 80%, and negligible calories.4 Erythritol contains .2 calories per gram which equates to less than 5 calories (1.6 to be exact) per serving size; so, according to the FDA, it is considered a calorie free food and can be labeled as such.5
+Unlike isomalt, however, erythritol has a glycemic index of 0, a sweetness profile of up to 80%, and negligible calories.6 Erythritol contains .2 calories per gram which equates to less than 5 calories (1.6 to be exact) per serving size; so, according to the FDA, it is considered a calorie free food and can be labeled as such.7

 One Serving of Erythritol = 2 Teaspoons (8 grams)